Welcome to

 We aim to ensure that every child receives a well-rounded learning experience and becomes a fluent reader, a skilled writer and confident speaker so that children can be the best that they can be and have aspirations of themselves now, and in the future.
 The reading and writing of Standard English, alongside proficient language development, is the key to unlocking both the rest of the academic curriculum and ensuring the development of independent citizens with the potential to make a positive contribution to wider society.
 Consequently, we aim to ensure that our children are confident, independent learners who are fluent in the fundamental basic skills of speaking, listening, reading, writing and spelling.

 We believe our children need to develop a secure knowledge base in writing which follows a clear pathway of progression as they advance through the primary curriculum.
+We deliver the Place Value of Punctuation and Grammar programme to embed this knowledge at the beginning of each school year.
 A secure foundation in writing skills is crucial to high quality education and we will give our children the tools that they need to participate fully as a member of society.

 Spelling is taught daily using the Sounds-Write scheme to finely tune the spelling and reading of all children at Cockton Hill.
 We continue to revise the sounds and spellings of the Extended Code progressing through the Sounds-Write units.
-We will continue to practise reading and spelling polysyllabic words.
+Through this teaching, we continue to review and practise reading and spelling polysyllabic words.